royDavidovich/the_better_exam_shuffler/README.md

 - Loads scanned exams (PDF)
 - Splits each page into question blocks
 - Separates the **question** from its **visual answers**
-- Detects Hebrew answer labels (א', ב', ג', ...) using layout-based logic (not just OCR)
+- Detects Hebrew answer labels (א', ב', ג, ...) using layout-based logic (not just OCR)
 - Randomly shuffles the answers
 - Redraws the correct labels in consistent positions
 - Saves the shuffled result as a clean, printable PDF